sajjadGG/book-python/database/sqlalchemy/core-insert.rst

 * Since 1.4/2.0 execute many is greatly improved for PostgreSQL

 This format also accepts an 'executemany' style that DBAPI can optimize.
-Prepare data for insert and execute the query writing it to database:
+Prepare data for insert and execute the query writing it to database [#ytSQLAlchemy20]_:

 >>> data = [
 ...     {'firstname': 'Mark', 'lastname': 'Watney'},